osrsGoalsTracker/osrs-hiscores/README.md

 ## Interface Implementation

-This package implements the following interfaces from `osrs-player-data-interface`:
+This package implements the following interfaces from `osrs-hiscores-fetcher-interface`:

 - `OsrsHiscoresPlayerFetcher`: Main interface for fetching player data
 - `OsrsPlayer`: Model for player data with skills and activities